riscv-steel/riscv-steel/docs/source/core.md

 ### Trap handling

-The processor proceeds as follows when a trap is taken:
+RISC-V Steel Processor Core proceeds as follows when a trap is taken:

 - the execution of the current instruction is aborted.